-The City of Marysville received a grant from the Washington State Department of Commerce to assist with the funding was allocated for a Housing Action Plan (HAP) which was prepared by ECONorthwest with public outreach conducted by Broadview Planning.
-The HAP will play a crucial role in the update of the Housing Element of the

-Comprehensive Plan periodic update.
-A portion of the grant

-Comprehensive Plan by identifying strategies to meet housing needs now and in the future, and will provide context for the update of the Land Use Element.
-The overarching goal for the opportunity across the household income spectrum for both current and future residents of Marysville.
+The City of Marysville received a grant from the Washington State Department of Commerce to assist with the Comprehensive Plan periodic update.
+A portion of the grant funding was allocated for a Housing Action Plan (HAP) which was prepared by ECONorthwest with public outreach conducted by Broadview Planning.
+The HAP will play a crucial role in the update of the Housing Element of the Comprehensive Plan by identifying strategies to meet housing needs now and in the future, and will provide context for the update of the Land Use Element.
+The overarching goal for the Housing Action Plan is to expand housing choice and opportunity across the household income spectrum for both current and future residents of Marysville.